 At the same time, Philosopher Francis Bacon (1561-1626), in his work of "Restoration of Sciences", although he recognized the primacy of the spirit, proposed a new approach to the material world through the world of the senses, almost identically to the Epicurean Canon.
 Knowledge should be guaranteed by observation and experiment.
 All beliefs are subject to questioning and doubt.
 An enemy of science is prejudice - beliefs which are based on authority and not on proof.

 But he who most revived the Epicurean Philosophy and set the foundations of modern science was undoubtedly the French Philosopher, scientist and Catholic priest Pierre Gassendi (1592-1655).
 Gassendi was initially influenced by the Christian Humanists who he appreciated, like Erasmus, who said that "the good Epicurean behaves like the good Christian."
 However, he received the greater influence on the Philosophy of the Epicurus through his friend Galileo, with whom he consistently corresponded until Galileo’s death.
 As he taught Philosophy at the University of Aix-en-Provence before the Jesuits expelled him, he studied Epicurus by Lucretius and texts of Seneca and Cicero, but this was not sufficient for him.
-He set out the purpose of his life to reconstitute the 10th Book of Diogenes Laertius, which contains three of Epicurus' Epistles, the main glories and the testament of the Master.
+He set out the purpose of his life to reconstitute the 10th Book of Diogenes Laertius, which contains three of Epicurus' Epistles, the main principal doctrines, and the sayings of Epicurus.
 He wandered across many libraries in Europe to assemble the puzzle’s tiles, and eventually succeeded!
 In 1647 he published in Latin the work "Life, Death and Doctrine of Epicurus in Eight Books" which contains the first printed version of the 10th book of Diogenes Laertius.
 Two other books followed in 1649: "Comments on the 10th book of Diogenes Laertius" and "Epicurean Philosophical System", which caused great impression to the educated circles of Europe and restored Epicurean Philosophy after twelve centuries of slander and falsification.